 The employer’s contribution consists of 20.5% social security payment.
 The minimum monthly earnings used to calculate contributions are the gross legal monthly minimum wage.
 The maximum monthly earnings used to calculate contributions are 7.5 times the gross legal monthly minimum wage.

 Healthcare services are provided in accordance with the Law No. 5510 and/or the conventions signed between the Institution and domestic and foreign health service providers by means of refunding the expenses of healthcare services purchased by universal health insurance holders and their dependants from non-contracted healthcare service providers.
 The Social Security Institution finances the expenses made for healthcare services provided by health service providers through the premiums collected from the universal insurance holders.

-Universal health insurance premium are 12.5% of earning subject to premium for individuals subject to short and long term insurance branches.
-5% of this premium is insurance holder’s share and 7.5% is employer’s share.
+Universal health insurance premium are 12.5% of earning subject to premiums for individuals subject to short and long term insurance branches.
+5% of this premium is the insurance holder’s share and 7.5% is employer’s share.

 Employees are covered against work-related injuries.
 The employer’s contribution is included in the 7.5% of gross monthly payroll paid towards medical benefits.
 To qualify, an employee must be assessed with a work injury or an occupational disease.
 Accident insurance benefits include temporary and permanent disability benefits.

 Turkey provides an unemployment benefit based on a contributory insurance scheme.
 The employer pays 2% of the unemployment premium.